samhubbard/samhubbard/README.md

 - 🌱 I’m currently learning the finer things (Unreal).
 - 💞️ I’m looking to collaborate on Unreal.
 - 📫 How to reach me hubbardsr@alumni.fullsail.edu
+- 😑 Hopefully there will be something cool to be announced soon.

 Let's be bad guys...